Architectural Practice Examination

 All APE candidates are also expected to work their way through the suite of video resources (see list below) that have been developed by the AACA to assist candidates on their pathway to registration.

-- 2021 NSCA explained – note that this video contains information about the PCs that relate to sustainability and Country
+• 2021 NSCA explained – note that this video contains information about the Performance Criteria that relate to sustainability and Country

 Various coaching courses aim to help applicants complete the APE, but please note that such courses are not compulsory and are not accredited by the AACA or affiliated with the ARBV.